DmitryTsepelev/graphql-ruby-persisted_queries/README.md

 [persisted-queries-link](https://www.apollographql.com/docs/react/api/link/persisted-queries/) uses _SHA256_ for building hashes by default.
 Check out this [guide](docs/hash.md) if you want to override this behavior.

-It is possible to skip some parts of the query lifecycle for cases when query is persisted—read more [here](docs/skip_query_preprocessing).
+It is possible to skip some parts of the query lifecycle for cases when query is persisted - read more [here](docs/skip_query_preprocessing.md).

 An experimental tracing feature can be enabled by setting `tracing: true` when configuring the plugin.
 Read more about this feature in the [Tracing guide](docs/tracing.md).